charlesrono/charlesrono/README.md

 - 👋 Hi, I’m @charlesrono
 - 👀 I’m self-taught on python, SQL, Java, R, Javascript, Typescript, Ruby and SQL.
-- 🌱 I have expertise in Data science and  AI Engineering reflected on my projects portfolio.
+- 🌱 I have expertise in Data science and  AI Engineering as reflected on my projects portfolio.
 - 🌱 Looking forward to working with you.